MarkBaggett/srum-dump/configuration_file.md

     "suspicious_process": "general-red-bold"
 }
 ```
+You can have as many dirty words as you like.
+The recommended color schemes for dirty words are:

+- `highlight-red`
+- `highlight-blue`
+- `highlight-yellow`
+- `highlight-green`
+- `highlight-purple`

+For additional coloring options see the "Style Options" section in column-markups below.

 ## 2. Network Interfaces
 This information is extracted from your SOFTWARE registry hive.
 It is blank if no SOFTWARE hive is provided.
 These entries contain a Network Identifier and a friendly name to translate it to.
 You can enhance your investigations by changing the names so the network in question stands out.
 Changing network names does not impact performance in the way that dirty words do.